KenKundert/inform/README.rst

 Several utility functions are provided for your convenience.
 They are often helpful when creating messages.

+indent(text, leader='    ', sep='\n', first=None):
+    Indents the text.
+If first is None, the leader is added to the beginning of every line, otherwise first is added to the first line and leader is added to every other.

 conjoin(iterable, conj=' and ', sep=', '):
     Like ''.join(), but allows you to specify a conjunction that is placed between the last two elements, ex: conjoin(['a', 'b', 'c'], conj=' or ')